xwmx/nb/README.md

                               content is piped or passed as an argument.
   -e, --encrypt               Encrypt the note with a password.
   -f, --filename <filename>   The filename for the new note.
+  --folder <folder-path>      Add within the folder located at <folder-path>.
   -t, --title <title>         The title for a new note.
 If `--title` is
                               present, the filename will be derived from the title, unless `--filename` is specified.